-Step 7: Make the marinade/dipping sauce.
+Step 7: Make the Marinade/Dipping Sauce

 Simply place 1 can of coconut milk in a saucepan over medium heat for it to get warm.

 Do not let it boil.
 Then, add loosely packed brown sugar plus a pinch of salt and stir it thoroughly.

-All this is done while still on the heat, and once the sugar has dissolved completely, remove the saucepan from the heat. if you want more flavor, you can as well add 1Tbsp. of coconut extract or 2 Tbsp. of coconut flavored liqueur for an extra adult treat.
+All this is done while still on the heat, and once the sugar has dissolved completely, remove the saucepan from the heat, if you want more flavor, you can as well add 1Tbsp. of coconut extract or 2 Tbsp. of coconut flavored liqueur for an extra adult treat.

-Step 8: Marinate the pineapple pieces.
+Step 8: Marinate the Pineapple Pieces

 Pour half of the coconut marinade into a dipping bowl and refrigerate until you’re done the grilling and ready to eat.

 Cover and refrigerate till the time you’re ready to grill.
 At least 10 minutes up to 1 hour.

-Step 9: Grill the pineapple.
+Step 9: Grill the Pineapple

 Grill for 5 to 10 minutes on each side, or until the pineapple changes color to bright yellow with beautiful, restaurant-like grill marks.